 The apartment interiors were filmed entirely on a custom built set in Manhattan Beach, California at Raleigh Manhattan Beach Studios (1600 Rosecrans Ave, Manhattan Beach, CA 90266).
 That set has of course long since been removed.

 The ending scene of the film shows Jodie Foster and Kristen Stewart sitting on a park bench.
-They are seated in an area known as The Mall in Central Park; a tree-covered pedestrian walkway that leads to Bethesda Terrace.
+They are seated in an area known as The Mall in Central Park (The Mall, Central Park, New York, NY 10022); a tree-covered pedestrian walkway that leads to Bethesda Terrace.
 The two are seated near the Robert Burns statue.
 The benches have slightly changed from how they appeared in the film.

 Martin Scorsese’s classic Boston crime saga “The Departed,” a remake of the 2002 Hong Kong film “Infernal Affairs,” used a mixture of Boston and New York to comprise the locations of the film.
 After Warner Bros. purchased the rights to the film, director Martin Scorsese deliberately avoided viewing it until after he completed “The Departed.”
 Here we’ll take a look at some of the Boston locations from the film.